 This is an unfortunate reality in many nations around the world.
 While there isn’t an exact way to measure corruption in a nation, several studies, reports, and other data can be used to determine where corruption is most and least prevalent.

 One of the best measures of corruption around the world is the Corruption Perceptions Index, which is published by Transparency International.
-As of November 2018, the latest report was published based on data from 2017.
-In this report, 180 countries were ranked and given a score out of 100 points.
+In this report, 180 countries were ranked and given a score out of 100 points based on their perceived levesl of public sector corruption.
 The nations that scored the highest were deemed the least corrupt.
+Numbers in this article are from their 2020 rankings.

 Other nations that were ranked as the least corrupt are: